This is a list of courses with the subject code IGPI. For more information, see Informatics (Graduate College) in the catalog.

 Transformations, order statistics, point estimation, sufficient statistics, Rao-Blackwell Theorem, delta method, confidence intervals, likelihood ratio tests, applications.
 Prerequisites: STAT:4100.
 Same as STAT:4101.

 One- and two-dimensional boundary value problems; heat flow, fluid flow, torsion of bars; trusses and frames; isoparametric mapping; higher order elements; elasticity problems; use of commercial software.
 Prerequisites: ENGR:2750.
-Same as CEE:4533, ME:4115.
+Same as CEE:4533.

 Methods of data description and analysis using SAS; descriptive statistics, graphical presentation, estimation, hypothesis testing, sample size, power; emphasis on learning statistical methods and concepts through hands-on experience with real data.
 Recommendations: graduate standing in non-statistics or less quantitative major.
 Same as STAT:4200.

 Overview of bioinformatics topics, including access to sequence data, pairwise and multiple sequence alignment algorithms, molecular phylogeny, microarray data analysis, protein analysis, proteomics and protein structure analysis; emphasis on each topic includes biological motivation, computational approach (practical and theoretical), and interpretation of output.
-Prerequisites: BIOC:3120 or MICR:3170 or BIOL:2512.
-Recommendations: grade of B+ or higher in BIOL:2512 or BIOC:3120, or graduate standing.
+Prerequisites: BMB:3120 or MICR:3170 or BIOL:2512 or BMB:3110.
+Recommendations: grade of B-plus or higher in BIOL:2512 or graduate standing.
 Same as BIOL:4213, GENE:4213.

 Theory underlying phylogenetic analysis with application of these methods to molecular data sets; analysis of multigene data, organellar, and nuclear genome sequences to reconstruct the history of cells.
 Prerequisites: BIOL:3172 with a minimum grade of C-.
 Same as BIOL:4373.